fmilitao/dead-parrot/prototype/README.txt

 and then calling jison with our grammar to generate the grammar.js file:
 		jison grammar.jison
-Then you need to change all parts of the code that include 'jison.js' and link them to the generated 'grammar.js'.
+Then you need to change all parts of the code that include 'jison.js' and link them to the generated 'grammar.js' and use that 'grammar' var directly.

-????
-TODO: MISSING INSTRUCTIONS ON VARS CHANGED ????

-And this should be enough to avoid re-generating the grammar each time the prototype is launched.
-Although the testing part should still use it...
-I guess.
+To facilitate testing this code will use re-generation of the grammar.

 ================================================================================
 LIBRARIES